fischerphilipp/CloudSyncMonitor/README.md

 - Cloud Sync Monitor Name
     - This is the name for the Azure Logic App resource.
 - Office 365 Connection Name
-    - This is the Azure resource name for the Office 365 Connection that is being used for sending the notification mail.
-This has to be configured separately after deployment.
-(See detailed steps below)
+    - This is the Azure resource name for the Office 365 Connection that is being used for sending the notification mails.
+This has to be configured separately after deployment (see detailed steps [below](#Configuration)).
 - Mail Subject
     - The chosen mail subject is always appended by the job status, which is either "Failed" or "Done".
 - Notification Mail Recipient
-    - You can specify multiple addresses with a semicolon.
+    - You can specify multiple addresses by using the semicolon as delimiter.
 - Only Report Errors (true/false)
-    - If set to true you will only be notified about failed sync relationships.
-If set to false you will get a notification for every successful sync as well.
+    - If set to *true* you will only be notified about failed sync relationships.
+If set to *false* you will get a notification for every successful sync as well.
 You will always receive one mail per sync relationship.
-    - This parameter could be set to "false" for initial testing and afterwards changed to "true" (see instructions below).
+    - This parameter could be set to *false* for initial testing and afterwards changed to *true* (see instructions [below](#Change-Settings-after-Deployment)).
 - Refresh Token
-    - This is the refresh token generated before
+    - This is the refresh token generated in the [prerequisites section](#Cloud-Central-Refresh-Token)
 - Scheduled Frequency
-    - When do you want the Monitor to check for sync relationship stattus updated i.e: Minute, Hour, Day, Month)
+    - When do you want the Monitor to check for sync relationship status updates i.e: Minute, Hour, Day, Month)
 - Scheduled Interval
     - How often should the Monitor be run in your previously specified frequency (i.e. every 5 minutes, every 5 hours ...)
 - Scheduled Start Time